Skip to main content

 How Ozempic (semaglutide) works

 Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) agonist.
-It acts like the natural GLP-1 hormone in the body.
-This hormone works to lower your blood sugar by causing your pancreas to release more insulin, stopping your liver from releasing more sugar, and slowing down your digestion.
+It acts like the natural GLP-1 hormone in your body.
+This hormone helps lower your blood sugar by making your pancreas release more insulin, reducing the sugar made by your liver, and slowing down digestion.

 HOURS